Vizcaya Bridge

-The Vizcaya Bridge (Bizkaiko Zubia in Basque, Puente de Vizcaya in Spanish) is a transporter bridge that links the towns of Portugalete and Las Arenas (part of Getxo) in the Biscay province of Spain, crossing the mouth of the Nervion River.
+The Vizcaya Bridge (Bizkaiko Zubia in Basque, Puente de Vizcaya in Spanish) is a transporter bridge that links the towns of Portugalete and Las Arenas (part of Getxo) in the Biscay province of Spain, crossing the mouth of the Nervión River.

 People in the area, and even the official website, commonly call it the Puente Colgante (literally "hanging bridge", used for suspension bridge in Spanish), although its structure is quite different from a suspension bridge.

 History

 The Vizcaya Bridge was built to connect the two banks which are situated at the mouth of the Nervion River.
 It is the world's oldest transporter bridge and was built in 1893, designed by Alberto Palacio, one of Gustave Eiffel's disciples.
 The engineer Ferdinand Joseph Arnodin was in charge, and the main financier of the project was Santos Lopez de Letona.
 Arnodin provided a solution to the problem of connecting the towns of Portugalete and Getxo without disrupting the maritime traffic of the Port of Bilbao, and without having to build a massive structure with long ramps.
 Palacio wanted to design a bridge that could transport passengers and cargo, and that could allow ships to go through.
 Palacio's shuttle bridge was adequate and could be built for a reasonable price.

 The service was only interrupted once, for four years, during the Spanish Civil War, when the upper section was dynamited.
 From his house in Portugalete, Palacio saw his masterpiece partially destroyed just before his own death.